ZhiquanW/academic-personal-website/content/publication/VR-GameLayout/index.md

 ---
-title: 'Virtual reality game level layout design for real environment constraints'
+title: 'Virtual Reality Racket Sports: Virtual Drills for Exercise and Training'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here